-LCC offers various types of grants to prospective and returning students.
+LCC offers several types of grants to prospective and returning students.
 These are:

-Need Based Aid
+Need-Based Aid

-Need Based Aid is awarded to students based on their demonstrated financial need and cumulative GPA.
-Students' need is determined based on supporting financial documentation, which allows for objective measurement of a family's financial situation.
-After determining the family's financial need, LCC can offer the amount of financial assistance a family truly needs in order to successfully finance their student's education.
+Need-Based Aid is awarded to students based on their demonstrated financial need and cumulative GPA.
+Students' needs are determined based on supporting financial documentation, which allows for objective measurement of a family's financial situation.
+After determining the family's financial need, LCC can offer the amount of financial assistance a family truly needs to successfully finance their student's education.

-There are three types of Need Based Aid: LCC Need based Aid, Global Grant and Middle East Scholar Aid.
-Need Based Aid applications for the 2022-2023 academic year are due on

-November 15, 2021.
-Students can fill out a specific Need based Aid online application on LCC website after August 3, 2021.
-Late applications are not accepted.
+There are three types of Need-Based Aid: LCC Need-based Aid, Global Grant, and Middle East Scholar Aid.
+Need-Based Aid applications for the 2025-2026 academic year are due on November 25, 2025.
+Students can find a specific Need-Based Aid application on LCC portal/Intranet after August 25, 2025.
+Current students must submit the complete application and supporting documents online by the deadline.
+Late or incomplete applications are not accepted.

-LCC Need Based Aid
+LCC Need-Based Aid